tnn1t1s/deebo-prototype/plan.md

 	•	Web/Desktop Interface (FUTURE):
 Create a simple web or desktop app that calls the core API and presents debugging reports to users.

-Deebo aims to revolutionize debugging by automating code ingestion, isolated execution, and intelligent analysis using modern containerization and LLM technologies.
-Its composable core API is designed for scalability, efficiency, and future integration into various platforms.
-This roadmap and module breakdown provide a clear, step-by-step guide to building Deebo—from setting up the environment and developing core modules to deploying lightweight wrappers and releasing an MVP.

 Overview of the Agentic Debugging System

 In an advanced debugging assistant like Deebo, a multi-agent system can improve the reliability and accuracy of the fix generation process.
 The idea is to split the debugging task into smaller, focused subtasks that multiple specialized agents handle concurrently or in sequence.
 The two main types of agents in this system are:
 	•	Scenario Agents:
-These are "worker" agents, each responsible for exploring a distinct debugging strategy or hypothesis.
-Each Scenario Agent operates in its own isolated environment (typically via a Docker container) where it tests a specific fix or configuration change.
-They execute debugging experiments, capture outputs, and generate reports on the potential effectiveness of the proposed solution.
+These are fully autonomous agents, each responsible for exploring a distinct debugging strategy or hypothesis.
+Each Scenario Agent operates in its own Git branch where it tests a specific fix or configuration change.
+They have their own Claude instances with direct tool access, allowing them to make independent decisions, execute commands, and validate fixes through real experimentation.
 	•	Mother Agent:
 This is the "orchestrator" agent that oversees the entire debugging process.
-It collects reports from the Scenario Agents, evaluates their outputs based on predefined criteria (such as success of tests, confidence scores, and overall error reduction), and selects the best solution.
+It analyzes errors, spawns scenario agents with appropriate hypotheses, collects their reports, and selects the best solution.
 The Mother Agent can also decide if further experimentation is necessary (for example, if none of the Scenario Agents yield a satisfactory fix).

 ⸻